Fort McDowell Yavapai Nation

 COMMUNITY PROFILE: The Fort McDowell Yavapai Nation was created by Executive Order in 1903.
 The Reservation is located in the territory of the once nomadic Yavapai people.
 Two important victories have shaped the history of the Nation: The Orme Dam Project and the fight for gaming rights.
 In the 1970s, the community came together with other tribes to successfully fight the construction of the Orme Dam, a project that would have flooded the Reservation and forced members from their homeland.
 And in 1992, tribal members held a three-week standoff with the government, a protest that persuaded the Arizona Governor to sign a gaming compact with the Tribe.
 May 12th is now a tribal holiday honoring that victory.

-More than half of those employed work for the government, and the median household income for the Nation is $51,157.
 The Nation operates Fort McDowell Tribal Farm which produces alfalfa, pecans, and citrus.
 The Nation also runs the Fort McDowell Casino, and offers tourist activities through Fort McDowell Adventures.